Non-Healing Ulcers or Wounds

 Patients generally experience one of three types of non-healing ulcers, categorized by their causes.

-occurring in elderly patients, these ulcers are often caused by valve failure in both a person’s arteries and veins.
+Venous and arterial ulcers are found to account for up to 90% of all non-healing wounds.
+Mostly occurring in elderly patients, these ulcers are often caused by valve failure in both a person’s arteries and veins.
 The valves in these blood vessels are responsible for preventing the backflow of blood.
 Backflow of blood causes a lack of nutrient- and oxygen-rich blood from reaching the affected tissues and sets up the conditions for non-healing wounds.

-ulcers result from a combination of nerve damage and poor blood circulation, which hinders the body’s ability to heal properly.
+Diabetic ulcers, typically found on the feet, are a serious complication for those with diabetes.
+These diabetic foot ulcers result from nerve damage and poor circulation, which hinders the body’s ability to heal properly.
 If left untreated, diabetic ulcers can become progressively worse, leading to severe infections and tissue death.
 This can ultimately necessitate amputation to prevent the spread of infection and save the patient’s life.

 Symptoms of Non-Healing Ulcers